uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ## Assumptions

 We assume that:
 * The user has already created an activation key and associated it with the onboarding.
+The activation key is needed to let CaaS Platform nodes consume the repositories managed by Uyuni/SUSE Manager.
+A nice side effect is that `skuba-update` will automatically patch the cluster with the latest patches available<sup>1</sup>.
+* The user is registering the CaaS Platform nodes as Salt clients.
 The CaaS Platform nodes are registered correctly and with the proper CaaS Platform channel(s) assigned.
-The activation key is needed to have `skuba-update` automatically patch the cluster with the latest patches available<sup>1</sup>.
-* The user is registering the CaaS Platform nodes as Salt clients
 * The registration of every CaaS Platform node to Uyuni/SUSE Manager is already completed by the user using the aforementioned methods

 NOTE: It is outside of this RFC to discuss automatic registration methods of the CaaS Platform nodes.